ebi-pf-team/interproscan6/docs/workflows_modules.md

 This file contains a description of the current workflows, modules and executables in `interproscan-6`, and aims to introduce and describe the workflows and modules in the order they are implemented in the `interproscan-6` pipeline.

+A visual summary of the workflow is presented in [`interproScan6_workflow.pdf`](https://github.com/ebi-pf-team/interproscan6/blob/main/assets/interproScan6_workflow.pdf).

 # Configuration and Main Workflow

 The main workflow can be found in `./main.nf`.